AmaarAli-Eng/AmaarAli-Eng/README.md

 <h1 align="center">Hi 👋, I'm Amaar Ali</h1>
 <h3 align="center">I'm a Full Stack Engineer</h3>

-I am a Computer Scientist with expertise in Artificial Intelligence, Machine Learning, Data Sciences, and Web Development.
+I am a Computer Scientist with expertise in **Artificial Intelligence, Machine Learning, Data Sciences, and Web Development**.
 Throughout my career, I have successfully navigated through all stages of the development cycle for dynamic projects, including requirements gathering, designing, development, testing, and deployment.
 I am well-versed in the latest technologies and trends in my field of interests, allowing me to stay up-to-date and deliver cutting-edge solutions.
 As an avid learner, I am constantly seeking opportunities to expand my knowledge and gain valuable experience in order to build highly scalable and stable systems.
 I’m an ambitious person, so I am looking forward to developing myself and acquiring more and more skills, whether technical or soft skills, that will enable the organization (company) I work for to achieve its goals.

-🔭 I’m currently working on **AI | Web Development projects**
+🔭 I’m currently working on **AI | Machine Learning | Web Development projects**

 👯 I’m looking to collaborate on **Long term | Remote | Hybrid | On-site**